dlarrick/alen-mqtt/README.md

 ## Getting local API credentials
 Follow the steps in [TuyAPI's documentation](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) through running `tuya-cli wizard` to generate an ID and Key.
 Be forewarned, this process involves setting up a developer account at Tuya but is well documented by the TuyAPI project and relatively straightforward.
 Note: the 'virtual ID' for the device can be found in the Tuya Smart app's device page under the Edit button (upper right), Device Information.

-Note: despite using the process, documentation, and wizard from the TuyAPI project, alen-mqtt uses the semi-related pytuya Python library to talk to the purifier.
+Note: despite using the process, documentation, and wizard from the TuyAPI project, alen-mqtt uses the semi-related ~pytuya~ [tinytuya](https://github.com/jasonacox/tinytuya) Python library to talk to the purifier.
 Once you have the credentials and you're sure it works, you can remove the node.js components if you're not otherwise using them.

 ## Configuring alen-mqtt
 Fill in filter.json with the ID & key from `tuya-cli wizard`, being sure to use the IP address (or hostname) on your local network, not the one reported in the app.
 You will probably want to configure a static DHCP reservation for your purifier on your router or DHCP server.
 Change the MQTT `BROKER_HOST` and/or `TOPIC` as required for your setup in `airfilter.py`.